wrattler/wrattler-design/data-store/data-store.md

-It would be very nice to have a similar syntactic convenience available at runtime for data that is read into a program from a structured source, such as csv, XML, JSON, etc, and this is what the F# type provider library does.
-Effectively, the type provider is “trained,” at compile-time, on a set of example input structures.
-The type provider constructs a minimal type sufficient to describe the possible example datasets, and that type is known to the program at runtime.
-When a new dataset is read, it is parsed, at runtime, to produce a value of the known type, which can then be destructured by whatever facilities the language provides.
+It would be very nice to have a similar syntactic convenience available at runtime for data that is read into a program from a structured source, such as csv, XML, JSON, etc, and this is what the F# type provider library provides.
+The type provider is “trained” on a set of example input structures.
+The type provider then constructs a minimal type sufficient to describe the possible example datasets, and provides both a type definition, known to the programmer, and a parser for that kind of data.
+When a new dataset is read at runtime, it is parsed to produce a value of the known type, which can then be destructured by whatever facilities the language provides.
+The programmer is thus guaranteed not to be given arbitrary data and in particular can rely on functions she writes to extract particualr values from the input data.

 There is an interesting wrinkle to this story.
-It can often happen that the data read at runtime does not precisely match one of the input forms but nonetheless can be treated as if it did.
-For example, suppose that the language has separate primitive types for integers and (some representation of) reals, and suppose all the input examples contained a real number in a particular part of the structure.
-Then the type provider will provide a value of type real to the programmer on any valid input.
-Now suppose that some novel data contains an integer where the float is expected.
-That is, in some sense, not a problem: an integer can be treated as a real, or rather, an integer *is* a real.
-Thus there is a notion of “specialisation” of types that allows the novel input to differ from the examples in a sensible way.
+It can often happen that the data read at runtime does not precisely match one of the input forms.
+In certain circumstances, the data can nonetheless be treated as if it did match a known input form.
+For example, suppose that the language has separate primitive types for (some representation of) integers and reals, and suppose all the input examples contained a real number in a particular part of the structure.
+Then the type provider will provide a value of type `Float` (say) to the programmer, on any valid input.
+Now suppose that some novel data contains an integer where the real is expected.
+The type provider must not pass an `Int` to the programmer as this would either violate the type safety guarantee or cause the program to crash.

-Another example here is the product type.
+However, in some sense, there isn't really a problem: an integer can be treated as a real---or rather, an integer *is* a real---and the type provider can silently convert the `Int` to a `Float`, the programmer being none the wiser.
+Thus there is a notion of “specialisation” of types, which allows the novel input to differ from the examples in a sensible way.

+This notion extends to structured types.
+Suppose the type provider (and thus the program) expects a record `(x, y)`, consisting of a value `x` of type `X` and a value `y` of type `Y`, and suppose that the runtime data contains instead a record `(x, y, z)`.
+Then the type provider simply “forgets” the extra component `z` and passes the expected record to the program.

+Petricek *et al.* call this construct a *shape*: A shape is like a type, only with a notion that is a bit like subtyping.

 # Further reading